 array_except

-The array_except() function is used to return an array consisting of elements that belong to arr1 but not to arr2.
+The array_except() function returns an array of elements that are present in arr1 but not in arr2.
 The syntax is as follows:

 array_except(arr1, arr2)